Service brief · Chapter I · Annual Compliance

 • Tax filings and audit

-If your company has missed filings from prior years, we quote the catch-up engagement separately.
-The principal cost is government additional fees, not our work.
+If your company has missed filings from earlier years, the catch-up is quoted separately.
+Most of the cost is the government's late fees, not the work itself.

 Up to four event filings (two for LLPs) are included.
-Beyond that — large fundraising rounds with multiple share allotments, charge-heavy companies, frequent director changes — each is quoted at the standard event rate.
+Beyond that — large fundraising rounds with several share allotments, frequent director changes, lots of charges — each is quoted at the standard event rate.

-The onboarding engagement runs over the first two weeks.
-The goal is a clean, complete picture of where the company stands — and a written plan for the year ahead.
+Onboarding takes about two weeks.
+The aim is a clean, complete picture of where your company stands, and a written plan for the year ahead.

-We collect incorporation documents (CoI, MoA, AoA, LLP Agreement), prior MCA filings, prior audited financials, current statutory registers, and minute books.
-Where registers are missing or incomplete, we reconstruct them from the source documents.
+Incorporation documents (Certificate of Incorporation, founding documents, LLP Agreement), prior MCA filings, prior audited accounts, current registers, and minute books are gathered.
+If any register is missing or incomplete, it is rebuilt from the source documents.

-We assess the current compliance position — outstanding filings, lapsed DINs, missing registers, unsigned minutes.
+The current position is reviewed — outstanding filings, lapsed director IDs, missing registers, unsigned minutes.
 Anything that needs catching up is flagged.

-If past defaults are found, we quote the catch-up separately.
-The retainer engagement is for going forward; the catch-up is a one-time project.
+If past misses are found, the catch-up is quoted separately.
+The retainer covers going forward; the catch-up is a one-time job.

-Every upcoming deadline in the year is loaded into your dashboard.
-Reminders are configured.
-The first scheduled touchpoint — usually the next board meeting — is booked.
+Every upcoming deadline for the year is loaded into your dashboard.
+Reminders are switched on.
+The first scheduled meeting — usually the next board meeting — is booked.

 II.